longhorn/longhorn/enhancements/20221213-reimplement-longhorn-engine-with-SPDK.md

 * _add the bdev of the attached volume to the RAID1 bdev excluded from the read balancing_
 * wait for the snapshot stack rebuilding to finish
 * _change the upper volume of the snapshot stack from the current to this one with the live data_
-* _enable the bdev of the attached volume from RAID1 read balancing_
+* _enable the bdev of the attached volume for RAID1 read balancing_

 What we have at the end of the rebuilding's phase is a snapshot stack with an empty volume at the top, while in the RAID1 we have a volume with the live data but without any snapshot.
 So we have to couple these 2 stacks exchanging the upper volume and to do that we need a new JSON-RPC.
 We will need to implement the JSON-RPC to enable/disable a bdev from the RAID1 read balancing too.

 ### Backup and Restore

 Backup will be implemented exporting a volume to a sparse file and then save this file over an external storage via S3.
 SPDK already has a `spdk_dd` application that can copy a bdev to a file and this app has an option to preserve bdev sparseness.
 But using spdk_dd has some problems: actually the sparse option works only with bdev that represent a local logical volume, not an exported one via NVMe-oF.
-So to export a volume we cannot work on a remote node where to export this volume, we need to work on the node where we have the data source.
+So to backup a volume we cannot work on a remote node where to export this volume, we need to work on the node where we have the data source.
 But in this way, to perform a backup, we would need to stop the `spdk_tgt` app, run the `spdk_dd` and then restart the `spdk_tgt`.
 This operation is needed because it could not be safe to run multiple spdk applications over the same disk (even if spdk_dd would read from a read only volume) and moreover `spdk_dd` could not see the volume to export if this has been created after the last restart of `spdk_tgt` app.
 This because blobstore metadata, and so newly created logical volume, are saved on disk only on application exit.

 Stopping `spdk_tgt` is not acceptable because it would suspend operation over all other volumes hosted in this node so, to solve these problems, we have 2 possible solutions: